BeeMargarida/BeeMargarida.github.io/index.md

 <img class="profile-picture" src="../images/photo.jpg" alt="Profile picture">

 My name is Ana Margarida Silva and I am a software engineer.
-I don't have any preference on which side of the stack I work on, and I'm always willing to learn new things.
-Currently I'm learning Rust, exploring Svelte and Zig and tinkering with some ESP32s.
+I don't have any preference on which side of the stack I work on and I'm always willing to learn new things.
+Currently I'm learning Rust, exploring Svelte, tinkering with some ESP32s and contributing to some awesome open-source projects.

 # Work

 #### <span class="title-intro">></span> **Software Engineer** @ [Replai](https://www.replai.io/) [July 2022 - Present]
+* Full-stack work on a fast paced startup which product is a video intelligence platform that uses computer-vision AI to tag creatives at scale and help app developers understand what are the key drivers or detractors of performance of their video creatives.
+Using Typescript and React.

 #### <span class="title-intro">></span> **Software Engineer** @ [Platforme](https://platforme.com/) [September 2020 - June 2022]
 * Full-stack work in both core services and client-facing interfaces.
 Used Python, NodeJS, TypeScript, VueJS, ReactJS and others.